tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
 I want to live boldly, so how bold do I want my headings to be?

 I settled these questions for myself.
-I was content.
+I went minimal, my scale had 3 steps, I was content.
 Then I added a blog to my site, which means more headings, which means my scale no longer accomodates my content.
 Every day, I redesign.
 Or, as they say:

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)